TechGoku/react-native-beldex-core/README.md

 # react-native-beldex-core

-This library packages Monero C++ crypto methods for use on React Native.
+This library packages Beldex C++ crypto methods for use on React Native.

-It has a single default export that mostly matches the `WABridge` interface found in [@mymonero/mymonero-monero-client](https://github.com/mymonero/mymonero-utils/tree/master/packages/mymonero-monero-client).
-The big difference is that react-native-mymonero-core only has async methods, whereas many of the upstream `WABridge` methods are synchronous.
+It has a single default export that mostly matches the `WABridge` interface found in [@bdxi/beldex-client](https://github.com/Beldex-Coin/react-native-beldex-core.git).
+The big difference is that react-native-beldex-core only has async methods, whereas many of the upstream `WABridge` methods are synchronous.

 ## Usage